data-integrations/wrangler/docs/directives/extract-regex-groups.md

 # Extract Regex Groups

-EXTRACT-REGEX-GROUP directive extracts the data from regex group into it's own column.
+EXTRACT-REGEX-GROUPS directive extracts the data from regex group into it's own column.
 ## Syntax

 ```
- extract-regex-group <column> <regex-with-groups>
+ extract-regex-groups <column> <regex-with-groups>
 ```

 The directive generates additional columns based on the regex groups.
 This ignores the $0 regex group.